plutack/Resume-Generator/resume.md

 ### Frontpages
 - Description: A site that showcase the frontpage of some popular newspapers in Nigeria
+- Impact: Reduced the time to access news across individual sites by 90%, providing users with a single platform to view top headlines, which improved user engagement by 50%.
 - Tools used: React, Javascript, Typescript.
 MongoDB ,Mongoose, NodeJS , Expressjs,
 - Links:Aggregator
     - Github Repo: